Research Overview

 My research is in the general area of theoretical computer science, particularly the areas of approximation algorithms, online algorithms, and computational economics.
 I work on developing models, algorithms, and markets for resource allocation, decision making, and provisioning problems.
 These problems arise in a variety of applications -- designing a data network, facility location and clustering, data center scheduling, allocating ad slots, scheduling ride-shares, and civic budgeting.
-In these contexts, my work has addressed several research challenges.
+In these contexts, my work has addressed several research challenges pertaining to computing efficient solutions, handling uncertainty in future inputs, pricing and incentives when allocating to selfish agents, and fairness.

 A complete list of my papers is available on DBLP and on Google Scholar.
 See here for more papers and projects.